Kayla and Shelby identify as a transwoman and a ciswoman.

 other sexual offences against women - David applied for and obtained

-a female GRC as Karen White.
+a female GRC as Karen White, age 52.
 When subsequently convicted

 as a male paedophile who had sexually abused young girls, her GRC meant that 'she' was sent to a women-only prison